pfackeldey/acat2025/poster.typ

 ```

 The new virtual arrays in Awkward Array v2 have been carefully implemented at the lowest level enabling highly granular laziness.
-This integrates well with modern file formats like ROOT's RNTuple that allows reading data at the same high granularity.
+This integrates well with modern file formats like ROOT's RNTuple that allows reading data at the same level of granularity.

 = #emoji.page RNTuple support in Uproot (reading and writing)